aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 If `commandsuccess` is true and the attacker is a player party member:

 - `wordroutine` is stopped if it was in progress (followed by the destruction of `commandword` if it was)
-- `wordroutine` is set to a new [ShowSuccessWord](../Visual%20rendering/ShowSuccessWord.md) call with target.battleenetity as the t, without block and the super being the ref weaknessonhit value obtained from [CalculateBaseDamage](CalculateBaseDamage.md) done earlier (false if it wasn't called)
+- `wordroutine` is set to a new [ShowSuccessWord](../Visual%20rendering/ShowSuccessWord.md) call with target.battleenetity as the t, without block and the super being the ref weaknessonhit value obtained from [CalculateBaseDamage](CalculateBaseDamage.md) done earlier (false if it wasn't called).
+NOTE: If the target was invulnerable earlier, weaknessonhit will always be false since this information wasn't gathered by CalculateBaseDamage

 ### target.`hp` decrease and clamping
 target.`hp` gets decreased by the final amount of damage calculated earlier, but it also gets clamped after.
 The higher bound of the clamp is always target.`maxhp`, but the lower bound depends on some conditions.